-The notion of "macroeconomic policy" is very modern.
-In the eighteenth century no one believed that the Government had either the ability or the responsibility to manage the economy.
-Cyclical fluctuations in economic activity were sometimes pronounced, but these were regarded as Acts of God like the weather or earthquakes.
+The notion of 'macroeconomic policy' is very modern.
+In the eighteenth century no one believed that the government had either the ability or the responsibility to manage the economy.
+Cyclical fluctuations in economic activity were sometimes pronounced, but these were regarded as acts of God like the weather or earthquakes.
 In particular, theorizing about the role of money in the trade cycle was rudimentary.
 In previous centuries the money stock had consisted entirely of metals, particularly gold and silver, and the quantity of money had therefore been determined by the past production of gold and silver mines.
 There had been little scope to substitute paper for these metals, because of the lack of trust in paper alternatives.
 However, as the eighteenth century wore on, Britain's political stability and the development of a satisfactory legal framework encouraged people to carry out an increasing proportion of their transactions in bank notes and bills of exchange.
 These paper instruments - whose validity depended on credit - came increasingly to perform the monetary functions of the precious metals.

-But the growth of paper credit carried a risk.
-This risk was that the individuals and Substitution of paper for gold carried risk organizations that issued these paper alternatives to the precious metals might not be able to redeem them at their face value.
-A goldsmith banker might issue a note that paper might not be redeemed in full recognising an obligation to repay the bearer on demand a particular weight of gold or silver, and the note might circulate widely and with perfect creditworthiness for many months.
-But, if one of its holders presented it to the goldsmith banker and he was unable - for any reason - to pay over the stated quantity of precious metal, his entire note issue would fall into disrepute and this part of the money stock would be removed from circulation.
+But the growth of paper credit introduced a new risk.
+This was that the individuals and organizations issuing the paper alternatives to the precious metals might not be able to redeem them at their face value.
+A goldsmith banker might issue a note recognizing an obligation to repay the bearer on demand a particular weight of gold or silver, and the note might circulate widely and with perfect creditworthiness for many months or even years.
+But, if one of its holders presented it to the goldsmith banker and he was unable - for any reason - to pay over the stated quantity of precious metal, his entire note issue would fall into disrepute and this part of the money stock would no longer be able to circulate.
 Sudden collapses in the creditworthiness of paper lay behind some of the most severe cyclical fluctuations of the eighteenth century, even though precious metals continued to be the most important monetary asset.
 London bankers tried to anticipate the dangers by opening accounts and establishing a good relationship with the Bank of England, on the understanding that the Bank would act as a source of precious metals in an emergency.
 Country bankers in turn opened accounts and established good relationships with the London bankers.

-The Parliamentary response to these developments was twofold.
-First, restrictions were Answer was to give Bank of England placed on the ability of private banks to issue notes, although these restrictions were surprisingly late in coming and were more a feature of the nineteenth than the eighteenth statutory responsibility to century.
-Secondly, the Bank of England - which was seen as the core institution from maintain fixed an early stage - was required in successive Bank Charter Acts to redeem its liabilities at a fixed price in terms of the precious metals.
-The price of gold was fixed at £3.
-17s. exchange rate 10 1/2d. an ounce by Sir Isaac Newton in 1717, while the first denominationalised notes betwen gold and were printed in 1725.(2) In other words, the Bank of England was mandated to protect paper a fixed exchange rate between its paper liabilities and the precious metals.
+The legislative response to these developments was twofold.
+First, restrictions were placed on the ability of private banks to issue notes, although these restrictions were surprisingly late in coming and were more a feature of the nineteenth than the eighteenth century.
+Secondly, the Bank of England - which was seen as the core institution from an early stage was required in successive Bank Charter Acts to redeem its note liabilities at a fixed price in terms of the precious metals.
+The price of gold was fixed at £3 17s 101⁄2d an ounce by Sir Isaac Newton in 1717, while the first denominationalized notes were printed in 1725.2 In other words, the Bank of England was mandated to protect a fixed exchange rate between its paper liabilities and the precious metals.
 After the Napoleonic Wars Parliament deprived silver of much of its former monetary role and established gold monometallism as the basis of Britain's money in 1821.
-Thereafter the essential features of Britain's monetary arrangements, and indeed the defining characteristics of the classical gold standard in this country, were the fixed gold price of £3.
-17s.
-10 1/2d. an ounce and the ready convertibility of notes into gold and vice versa.
+Thereafter the essential features of Britain's monetary arrangements, and indeed the defining characteristics of the classical gold standard in this country, were the fixed gold price of £3 17s 101⁄2d an ounce and the ready convertibility of notes into gold and vice versa.